Keep a notebook, on paper

 It’s hard to get your data back

-Apple likes to create walled gardens that are visually appealing but you can’t get your data back—at least not easily: with Apple Notes I have to export each note separately as a PDF file and I have thousands of notes.
-For this reason I created Taigen, a digital web notebook that allows me to export all of my notes in plain text—the universal file format—with one click.
+Apple likes to create beautiful walled gardens that trap your data so you can’t get it back—at least not easily: with Apple Notes I have to export each note separately as a pdf file and I have thousands of notes.
+So I wrote Taigen, a digital web notebook.
+Now I can export all of my notes in plain text—the universal file format—with one click.

 Unreliable sync